root-project/root/interpreter/llvm/src/docs/LangRef.rst

 The '``llvm.memmove.*``' intrinsics copy a block of memory from the source location to the destination location, which may overlap.
 It copies "len" bytes of memory over.
-If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1 (both meaning no alignment).
+If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.

+If "len" is 0, the pointers may be NULL or dangling.
+However, they must still be appropriately aligned.

 .. _int_memset: